salma-emara/ece244-book/textbook/chapters/chapter03-dma-pointers/array-of-pointers.md

     <script type="application/json" data-kind="annotation">
       {
       "annotation": {
-        "5": "Define integer variable x = 10",
-        "6": "Define pointer p and initialize to NULL", "7": "Make p point to the address of x",
-        "8": "Modify the value of x through pointer p (x = 5) },
+        "5": "Declare a double pointer",
+        "6": "Declare two single pointers",
+        "7": "Dynamically allocate an integer",
+        "8": "Modify the value of x through pointer p (x = 5)", "9": "Make p2p point to the address of p", "10": "Dereference p2p to get the value of p and assign it to q, equivalent to q = p", "11": "Modify the value of x through double pointer p2p (x = 8)", "12": "Output the value pointed to by p", "13": "Output the value pointed to by q", "14": "Output the value pointed to by p which is pointer through p2p", "15": "Free the dynamically allocated memory",
+      },
       "folds": [{ "start": 13, "end": 16 }]
     }